Claudia Sheinbaum Makes History As Mexicos First Woman President - UrduPoint

 Sheinbaum has pledged to continue the outgoing president's controversial "hugs not bullets" strategy of tackling crime at its roots.

-Galvez vowed a tougher approach to cartel-related violence, declaring "Hugs for criminals are over."
+Galvez had vowed a tougher approach to cartel-related violence, declaring "hugs for criminals are over."

 More than 450,000 people have been murdered and tens of thousands have gone missing since the government deployed the army to fight drug trafficking in 2006.